 What Will Mobile Phones Be Made Of In 2020

-But just what will the mobiles of the future going to be made of?
-Glass, carbon fibre, metal, plastic or maybe a new material we've yet to use are all possibilities that we can think of, but what about the people that actually do this stuff for a living.
+But just what will the mobiles of the future are going to be made of?
+Glass, carbon fiber, metal, plastic or maybe a new material we've yet to use are all possibilities that we can think of, but what about the people that actually do this stuff for a living.

 Who are designing the gadgets of tomorrow; what materials are they playing with at the moment?